Shopify/semian/README.md

 $ cd semian
 ```

-Developing :
+# Developing :

-- Visual Studio Code
+## Visual Studio Code
   - Open semian in vscode
   - Install recommended extensions (one off requirement)
   - Click `reopen in container` (first boot might take about a minute)

   See https://code.visualstudio.com/docs/remote/containers for more details

-- Everything else
-  - `$ docker-compose -f .devcontainer/docker-compose.yml up -d`
-  - `$ docker exec -it semian-dev bash`
-  - `$ cd /workspace && bundle install`
-  -  Use vim or your TUI editor of choice inside the container

-  OR

-  - Make changes outside the container and run tests inside the container
+  If you make any changes to `.devcontainer/` you'd need to recreate the containers:

+  - Select `Rebuild Container` from the command palette

   Running Tests:
+  - `$ bundle exec rake` Run with `SKIP_FLAKY_TESTS=true` to skip flaky tests (CI runs all tests)

+## Everything else
   - `$ docker-compose -f .devcontainer/docker-compose.yml up -d`
   - `$ docker exec -it semian-dev bash`
-  - `$ cd /workspace && bundle install`
-  - `$ bundle exec rake` Run with `SKIP_FLAKY_TESTS=true` to skip flaky tests (CI runs all tests)

   If you make any changes to `.devcontainer/` you'd need to recreate the containers:

   - `$ docker-compose -f .devcontainer/docker-compose.yml up -d --force-recreate`

-  OR

-  - Visual-Studio-Code: Select `Rebuild Container` from the command palette
+  Running Tests:
+  - `$ bundle exec rake` Run with `SKIP_FLAKY_TESTS=true` to skip flaky tests (CI runs all tests)

 [hystrix]: https://github.com/Netflix/Hystrix
 [release-it]: https://pragprog.com/book/mnee/release-it